torquebox/torquebox.org/news/2012-09-24-torquebox-2-1-2-released.md

   these should no longer appear.

-* We're a bit smarter about finding Bundler when `torquebox run` is run within an application that uses `bundle install --deployment`.
-If you've been fighting with errors like 'no such file to -- bundler/setup' this should fix that error.
+* We're a bit smarter about finding Bundler when `torquebox run` is used within an application that uses `bundle install --deployment`.
+If you've been fighting with errors like `no such file to -- bundler/setup` this should fix them.

-* We're now much looser in our Thor dependency requirement for the torquebox gem so any error caused by TorqueBox requiring an incompatible Thor version as other gems should now be fixed.
+* We're much looser in our Thor dependency requirement for the torquebox gem so any error caused by TorqueBox requiring a Thor version that was incompatible with other gems should be fixed.

 * The parsing of database.yml to setup XA datasources has been improved to handle basic ERB usage, like reading environment